How to Make Delicious Bourbon Balls Using a Cake Mix

 - QUICKLY place a pecan half on top of the freshly dipped sphere and press down a bit to help it adhere to the ball.
 This will also serve to cover the unsightly toothpick hole.

-- Allow to chill in the fridge.
+- Allow them to chill in the fridge.
 You want the coating to be firm.